-DSL-102 Hydraulics, Hydrostatics and Pneumatics 1 (5) Credits Students will learn the principle of hydrostatics, hydraulics, and pneumatics.
+DSL-102 Hydraulics, Hydrostatics and Pneumatics 1 (5) Credits Students will learn the principle of hydrostatics hydraulics, and pneumatics.
+Students

+Students will learn the principle of hydrostatics, hydraulics, and pneumatics.
 Students will explore Pascal's and Boyle's law to understand volume and pressure with energy and gravity.
 Practical applications include the maintenance and troubleshooting of hydraulic and pneumatic systems.
 Industrial safety protocol and procedures are mandatory in this course.

-DSL-104 Hydraulics, Hydrostatics and Pneumatics 2 (5) Credits Students will continue to explore principles of hydrostatics, hydraulics, and pneumatics.
+Students will continue to explore principles of hydrostatics, hydraulics, and pneumatics.
 Practical applications include design of controls, reading of circuits, and the production and distribution of compressed air and fluid.
 Industrial safety protocol and procedures are mandatory in this course.